Policy

 Table of earnings

-For a list of items that are included or excluded from the recalculation of long-term average earnings, see 18-02-02, Determining Short-term Average Earnings.
+For a list of items that are included or excluded from the recalculation of long-term average earnings, refer to 18-02-02, Determining Short-term Average Earnings.

 Temporary long-term average earnings